 Reflecting and Thinking

-Luke 12 is the second of three consecutive chapters of Jesus' teachings.
-(Look at all of the red letters!)
+Today's chapter is the second of three consecutive chapters that recount Jesus' teachings.
+(If you have a Bible with Jesus' words in red, look at all of the red letters!)
 Each chapter contains several smaller thought sections.
 "Be careful about false teaching, do not be afraid of those who oppose you, be on your guard against greed, do not worry, be watchful and ready, be wise and discern what is right."
 Each of these admonitions provides instruction for the spiritual battle introduced in the previous chapter.
 Luke emphasizes the Holy Spirit and spiritual realities.
-This theme runs through Luke as a thread, but in this teaching section, it is as though Luke develops an entire tapestry which shows how spiritual realities intersect daily life.
+Spirituality runs through Luke as a thread, but in the teachings included in today's chapter, it is as though Luke develops an entire tapestry which shows how spiritual realities intersect daily life.

-How often do you think about spiritual things in an average day?
-Make a list of areas of life that should be included in a list of "spiritual concerns".
+How often do you think about spiritual things on an average day?
+Make a list of areas of life that should be included in a list of "spiritual concerns."
 (Make your list before you read on!
-Jesus' list includes at least the following: what we say and teach, hypocrisy, possessions or wealth, worry-especially about physical needs, inattention, short-cuts, family, priorities, reconciliation.)
-What does the idea of "interpreting the times" correctly mean to you?
+Jesus' list includes at least the following: what we say and teach, hypocrisy, possessions or wealth, worry--especially about physical needs, inattention, short-cuts, family, priorities, and reconciliation.)
+What does the idea of correctly "interpreting the times" mean to you?
 How does one do this?
-How can one go astray in this?
+How can one go astray in this matter?

 Dear Father God, help us interpret the times correctly.
 Help us know and do what is right.
 In the pressure of daily life, it is easy to lose sight of spiritual realities.
 It is easy to let down our guard and let things slip.
 Help us develop the spiritual side of our lives, so that we focus on spiritual, eternal matters more than on physical, mundane concerns.
 We are grateful for the privilege of prayer, and we confidently approach your throne in the name of Jesus, Amen.